(Group) Declaration on Corporate Governance

 STEMMER IMAGING is aware of its role in society and its responsibility towards customers, business partners, shareholders and employees.
 Respectful and cooperative collaboration as well as the conscious perception of social responsibility and compliance with the relevant regulations and laws form the basis for long-term and sustainable corporate success.
 STEMMER IMAGING's mission statement with its vision, mission and values is closely linked to the corporate governance guidelines and serves as a framework for action for employees worldwide.

 Transparent corporate governance builds trust among investors, employees, business partners and the public in the management and the supervisory system of STEMMER IMAGING AG.
 This forms the foundation for long-term economic success based on the German Corporate Governance Code in its current version.
-On 22 June 2020, the Executive Board and Supervisory Board decided on the following joint Declaration of Compliance of STEMMER IMAGING AG in accordance with Section 161 of the German Stock Corporation Act (AktG) which has been made permanently available to the public:
+On 22 June 2020, the Executive Board and Supervisory Board last issued a regular joint Declaration of Compliance of STEMMER IMAGING AG in accordance with Section 161 of the German Stock Corporation Act (AktG) which has been made permanently available to the public.
+This was supplemented during the year by an update issued on 11 February 2021.

-1 Declaration of the Executive Board and the Supervisory Board of STEMMER IMAGING AG on the German Corporate Governance Code in accordance with Section 161 of the German Stock Corporation Act (AktG)
+1.1 Declaration of the Executive Board and the Supervisory Board of STEMMER IMAGING AG on the German Corporate Governance Code in accordance with Section 161 of the German Stock Corporation Act (AktG) dated 22 June 2020:

 2 Close cooperation between the Executive Board and the Supervisory Board